danedwardsdeveloper/React-Redux-Markdown-Blog/src/app/articles/chalk-node-vs-code.md

 2. Ensure the code you want to run is your active tab, and use **Command Shift N** as usual to run the code

--  The code runs, but now in the ‘terminal’ tab, instead of the ‘output’ tab.
+-  The code runs, but now in the terminal tab, instead of the output tab.